google/zetasql/docs/data-types.md

 </table>

 Input string values must be UTF-8 encoded and output string values will be UTF-8 encoded.
-Alternate encodings like CESU-8 and Modified UTF-8 are not treated as valid UTF-8.
+Alternate encodings like CESU-8 and Modified UTF-8 aren't treated as valid UTF-8.

 All functions and operators that act on string values operate on Unicode